wulf7/iwmbt-firmware/README.md

 ## Building

+Install libusb if it is not bundled with your OS.
+E.g. with homebrew on MacOSX:

+  $ brew install libusb-compat

+Install pkg-config.
+E.g. with homebrew on MacOSX:

+  $ brew install pkg-config

+You may edit some Makefile variables like CFLAGS and LDFLAGS with hands to handle libusb files location if pkg-config does not do it properly.

-Building from a git snaphost is as simple as:
+Build iwmbtfw from a git snaphost (assuming GNU make name is gmake):

-  $ make
+  $ gmake

 Bootstrapping of vendor code from upstream repository can be made with:

-  $ make BTSTACK_COMMIT=<git commit-hash> clean-sources sources
+  $ gmake BTSTACK_COMMIT=<git commit-hash> clean-sources sources

 Of course, it is up to you to make sources buildable if upstream commit hash differs from one specified in enclosed Makefile.